Endymion (mythology)

+The Sleep of Endymion by Anne-Louis Girodet (1791), Musée du Louvre, Paris.

 However, the role of lover of Selene, the Moon goddess, is attributed primarily to the Endymion who was either a shepherd or an astronomer, as either profession provides justification for the time he spent gazing at the Moon.

 Mythology

 Selene and Endymion, by Sebastiano Ricci (1713), Chiswick House, England.

 Apollonius of Rhodes (3rd century BC) is one of the many poets who tell how Selene, the Titan goddess of the Moon, (Note: Her Roman equivalent is Luna.) loved the mortal Endymion.
 She found Endymion so beautiful that she asked her cousin, Zeus, to grant him eternal youth so that he would never leave her.
 Alternatively, Selene so loved how Endymion looked when he was asleep in the cave on Mount Latmus, near Miletus in Caria, (Note: Sappho localises the myth at Mount Latmus.) that she entreated Zeus that he might remain that way.
 In some versions, Zeus wanted to punish Endymion for daring to show romantic interest in Hera (much like Ixion).
 Whatever the case, Zeus granted Selene's wish and put Endymion into an eternal sleep.
 Every night, Selene visited him where he slept, and by him had fifty daughters who are equated by some scholars (such as James George Frazer or H. J. Rose) with the fifty months of the Olympiad.

 According to a passage in the Deipnosophistae, the sophist and dithyrambic poet Licymnius of Chios (probably 4th century BCE) told a different tale, in which Hypnos, the god of sleep, loves Endymion and does not close the eyes of his beloved even while he is asleep, but lulls him to rest with eyes wide open so that he may without interruption enjoy the pleasure of gazing at them.